 - Require owners to provide the names of anyone renting their unit.

 Condo owners can request to see all of the personal information a condo corporation has collected about them.
 However, the corporation cannot disclose other owners’ information in releasing this information.
-For example, an owner could request a copy of a complaint made about him or her, but the corporation would have to remove or black out all information that could identify the complaining party.
+For example, an owner could request a copy of a complaint made about them.
+But the corporation would have to remove or black out all information that could identify the complaining party.